wp-plugins/tdo-mini-forms/Readme.txt

 Wordpress does not support bitmaps for thumbnails so you cannot use bitmaps for thumbnail generation.

+= I can't upload files! safe_mode and open_basedir issues=

+First step, make sure you can upload with the normal Wordpress admin UI.
+If you can't then your not going to be able to upload with TDOMF until that is sorted.

+If you do and you get an error with something like this

+`Warning: mkdir() [function.mkdir]: open_basedir restriction in effect`

+or

+`Warning: mkdir(): [function.mkdir]: SAFE MODE Restriction in effect`

+Then you host has restricted where you can create and upload files.
+Safe mode is particularly bad because it'll fail in unexpected ways.
+Ultimately the best solution is not to use safe mode or open_basedir but you may not have the option to do that.

+The best solution is to use a folder to store uploads that does not break safe mode.
+If you can upload with the normal wordpress interface then you can use something like <path to your wordpress install>/wp-content/uploads.
+Remember also that you cannot use symbolic links in your path to get around open_basedir restrictions.

+You can enable extra log messages from the options screen to see more detailed messages about file uploading.
+You can also check your "phpinfo()" from the main TDOMF page.

 == Screenshots ==

 1. The Form as displayed to non-registered users